Madpeterz/WorldSatNav/README.md

 - Used to get up to speed with the addon library for rendering windows

 **FungusMungus/Treasure Track**
-- did not do what I had hoped todo, so resulted in the creation
-- of a new version of my old OCR app, I liked the labeling of maps but not the
-- fact you had to type it all in yourself
+- Didn't do what I had hoped, which led to a new version of my old OCR app — liked the map labeling but not having to type it all in yourself

 **michaelqtz/aac-addon-tier_2_sextant**
-- For showing me how to hook up the world events so we can include them as part of this addon
+- Showed how to hook up world events so they could be included in this addon

 **Madpeterz/mapocr_aa**
-- A C# app used in retail that would read map text via OCR
-- Allowed adding maps to a display tracking multiple of them
+- A C# app used in retail that read map text via OCR, allowing multiple tracked maps to be added to a display